-See Note 6 of our audited financial statements in this Form10-K:
+See Note 6 of our audited financial statements in this Form10-K for information as of December 31, 2017 on:

-- For the anticipated maturity dates of our financing receivables and investments and the weighted average yield for each range of maturities as of December 31, 2016, and - For information on the term of our leases and a schedule of our future minimum rental income under our land lease agreements as of December 31, 2016.
+- the anticipated maturity dates of our receivables and investments and the weighted average yield for each range of maturities, - · the term of our leases and a schedule of our future minimum rental income under our land lease agreements, - · the credit quality of our Portfolio, and - the receivables on non-accrual status.

-For information on our residual assets relating to our securitization trusts, see Note 5 of our audited financial statements in this Form 0-K. The residual assets do not have a contractual maturity date and the underlying securitized assets have contractual maturity dates ranging until 2040.
+For information on our residual assets relating to our securitization trusts, see Note 5 of our audited financial statements in this Form 0-K. The residual assets do not have a contractual maturity date and the underlying securitized assets have contractual maturity dates until 2046.